agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 &nbsp;

-Note that for [RUN_COMMAND Intent], any arguments passed to any command options or the main arguments to `tudo` should also **not** be surrounded with single or double quotes to prevent whitespace splitting in the intent action, like done for usage with `Termux:Tasker` plugin since splitting will occur on simple comma characters instead.
+Note that for [RUN_COMMAND Intent], any arguments passed to any command options or the main arguments to `tudo` should also **not** be surrounded with single or double quotes to prevent whitespace splitting in the intent action, like done for usage with `Termux:Tasker` plugin app since splitting will occur on simple comma characters instead.
 Check the `Template 4` of the [Termux RUN_COMMAND Intent Tudo Templates Task](#templates) task for a template for this.

 &nbsp;

-#### Passing Arguments Surrounded With Single Quotes
+### Passing Arguments Surrounded With Single Quotes

 Any argument surrounded with single quotes is considered a literal string and variable expansion is not done.
 However, if an argument itself contains single quotes, then they will need to be escaped properly.
 You can escape them by replacing all single quotes `'` in an argument value with `'\''` **before** passing the argument surrounded with single quotes.
 So an argument surrounded with single quotes that would have been passed like `'some arg with single quote ' in it'` will be passed as `'some arg with single quote '\'' in it'`.
 This is basically 3 parts `'some arg with single quote '`, `\'` and `' in it'` but when processed, it will be considered as one single argument with the value `some arg with single quote ' in it` that is passed to `tudo`.